6 Insightful Photography Tips for Beginners

 Ask yourself this question.
 What’s the first thing you think about when you wake up in the morning or the last thing that crosses your mind as you drift off asleep at night?
 I guess you can say this is a rhetorical question since what I really want is for you to realize is what makes you tick.
 What are your passions?
 If they are flowers, then photograph flowers.
 Wildlife?
 Photograph wildlife.
 Cars, beaches, people, pets?
 Find out what your passions are and train your lens on those things.
 I would advise against investing too much time on subjects that you are ambivalent about.
 What a waste!
 Share your passions!
 I talk more about this in my recent Twitter AMA.

 #5 Experiment and Have Fun

 Learn and absorb all you can about photography from books, classes, blogs, online tutorials, and social media.
 Learn, learn, and learn some more.
 But in addition to all that learning, make sure you make time to have fun too.
 Play with your camera.
 Choose the wrong lens purposefully just to see what you can make of the photo opportunity.
 Play with different settings and filters so you develop an intuitive understanding of how your camera works and what photography is all about.
 Your formal learning will be even more powerful when coupled with and intuitive feel for photography.

 #6 Take Care Of Your Health

 Take good care of your health.
 Eat well, sleep well, and take care of your body by exercising it regularly.
 Meditate if you are into that sort of thing.
 I sure am.
-And if you will be doing most of your photography outdoors as I do, please wear sunscreen and practice sun safety.
-If you’re not healthy, it will be difficult to be productive or have fun.
-If you’re not mobile, you will miss too many shots and be frustrated.
+If you’re not healthy, it will be difficult to be productive or to have any fun.
+If you’re not mobile, you will miss shots and opportunities which is frustrating.
 If you’re tired and exhausted all the time, it’s nearly impossible to be creative.
-Take that to the bank.
+Take that one to the bank.